 Despite assurances from doctors, nurses and others concerned with complete recovery of the patient, there is no substitute for the visual proof received through a visit from a cheerful, attractive and well-adjusted people living with an ostomy.
-The visitor is a member of the rehabilitation team, which consists of physician, nurse, enterostomal therapy nurse, and volunteer visitor.
+The visitor is a member of the rehabilitation team, which consists of a physician, nurse, enterostomal therapy nurse (NSWOC), and volunteer visitor.

 However, only the visitor is uniquely qualified to share non-medical information and to help in the psychological and social rehabilitation of the patient.
 The visitor comes prepared to share positive experiences and the combined information of the members of the Ostomy Canada Society.

 Potential visitors attend a training session that focuses on certain fundamentals of visiting: purposes and objectives, visitor responsibilities, phases of psychological adjustment, and concepts of basic care and management.
-Then the Art of Visiting is examined by looking at: visiting techniques, frequently asked questions, types of visits, and potential problems.
-A certification of each visitor results from a satisfactory participation and understanding of the role of visitor.
+Then the Art of Visiting is examined by looking at visiting techniques, frequently asked questions, types of visits, and potential problems.
+Certification of each visitor results from satisfactory participation and understanding of the role of visitor.